David Purley: Career

 Purley joined the British Army and was an Officer Cadet at Sandhurst on Intake 38.
 Commissioned into the Parachute Regiment, he lost the first of his nine lives when his parachute failed to open on a training jump.
 Miraculously, he landed on his Platoon Sergeant's 'chute and both survived the heavy landing.
 Having seen action with his Battalion in Aden, he left the Army to pursue a career in motor racing.

-He later raced in various series with an AC Cobra and a Chevron, before racing in Formula Three, winning three times at Chimay between 1970 and 1972.
+Purley later raced in various series with an AC Cobra and a Chevron, before racing in Formula Three, winning three times at Chimay between 1970 and 1972.

-In 1972 Purley was one of two drivers to attempt to race the Connew Grand Prix car in its original Formula One configuration.
+In 1972, Purley was one of two drivers to attempt to race the Connew Grand Prix car in its original Formula One configuration.
 He was entered at the end of season World Championship Victory Race at Brands Hatch but did not start.
 Purley had asked for an electrical "kill" switch to be fitted to the steering wheel, but this malfunctioned on the warm up lap, the engine stopped, and the car was retired.

-In 1973 Purley hired a March and with backing from his family's refrigeration company he made an attempt at Formula One.
+In 1973, Purley hired a March and with backing from his family's refrigeration company he made an attempt at Formula One.

 At the 1973 Dutch Grand Prix, upon witnessing a crash which left fellow British driver Roger Williamson trapped in his overturned and burning car, Purley abandoned his own race and attempted to save Williamson, who was participating in only his second Formula One race.
 Purley later recalled that upon arriving at the scene, he heard Williamson crying for help as the fire began to take hold.
 Purley's efforts to right the car and extinguish the flames were in vain as he received no help from nearby track marshals or emergency workers, in spite of attempts to encourage them, and other passing drivers, to come to his aid; Williamson died from asphyxiation.
 The marshals were not wearing fire resistant clothing and the passing drivers assumed that Purley was attempting to extinguish his own car, having escaped a fiery crash unharmed.